 These are synthetic chemicals found in many manufacturing products and products used for everyday use.
 Testing for this chemical is new in drinking water.
-Our first test for PFAS was in 2023.
+Test for these chemicals were tested through a program through the EPA, the U.S. EPA Unregulated Contaminants Monitoring Rule (UCMR).
+See page 13 for more information and test results.